The Compassion of General Yue Fei, an Ancient Chinese Legend

 Map showing the Song-Jurchen Jin wars with Yue Fei’s northern expedition routes.
 (Image: Seasonsinthesun via Wikimedia Commons)

 It is believed that because of this treatment, no one under Yue’s care died from malaria in the humid, hot provinces of Guangxi and Guangdong during the six years of battle.
-However, Yue suffered eye disease from being continuously overworked.
+However, Yue suffered from eye disease from being continuously overworked.
 When rewards were received from the royal court, he had them distributed among his men.

-The renowned legend says that in order to encourage her son to fight, Yue’s mother wrote the Chinese phrase jin zhong bao guo on the back of her son using a calligraphy brush.
+The renowned legend says that to encourage her son to fight, Yue’s mother wrote the Chinese phrase jin zhong bao guo on the back of her son using a calligraphy brush.
 She then carefully pierced the lettering out with a needle, and then filled the wound with ink and vinegar.

 This is how Yue Fei received his legendary tattoo: “Serve the country with utmost loyalty.”